Master of Science in Environmental Engineering

 Areas of Specialization

-The environmental engineering MS degree allows you to tailor study to your interests.
-The plan of study can encompass a broad range of technical knowledge or one that is more targeted to a specific specialization.
-The following are some examples of topical areas for technical electives:
+The environmental engineering MS degree allows for flexibility in your plan of study.
+The focus can encompass a broad range of technical knowledge or one that is more targeted to a specific interest.
+The following are some examples of topical areas for electives:

 The choice of courses available to students is not limited to those within the realms of environmental engineering.
-The program is interdisciplinary by nature and many students take classes from architectural and civil engineering, environmental science, mechanical engineering, environmental policy, and mathematics.
+The program is interdisciplinary by nature and many students take classes from architectural, civil engineering, environmental science, chemistry, mechanical engineering, environmental policy, and mathematics.

 Students have access to department lab and research facilities such as our 400 square foot clean room and other industry standard equipment and software.
 Learn more about our facilities.